cert-lv/graphoscope/docs/search.md

 ## Field names autocomplete

 Any query have to contain at least one field to search the given value in.
 Autocomplete makes it easier to find and type the correct data source's field name.
-In a search bar type at least one character and press a `Tab` key, all fields from all data sources that start with the given characters will make a dropdown:
+In a search bar type at least one character and press a `Tab` key, all fields from all data sources that start with the given characters will make a dropdown (or type nothing to get all the possible fields):

 ![autocomplete](assets/img/autocomplete.png)

 Use arrow keys and `Enter` or mouse to choose the needed item.

 Autocomplete works even if the field is not at the end of the query.
 Simply place a cursor at some place, where field name is incomplete and press a `Tab` key.
 When needed item is selected a word under a cursor will be replaced.

+When there is a need to get all the possible fields - make sure there is no text on both sides of the cursor, so there is no attempt to autocomplete it.

 ## Common fields